Investing

 making passive income

-(You can try your own numbers using this free compound interest calculator from Investor.gov.)
+(Test your own scenarios using this free compound interest calculator from Investor.gov.)

 Invest In an Index Fund